 Francisco Yeste was a product of Athletic Bilbao's academy.
 From 1999 to 2010, he played 11 seasons with the first team.
 He was considered an icon with the club.
-In 2010, he went to play in the Middle East and Olympiakos in Greece.
+In 2010, he went to play in the Middle East.
+He later played with Olympiakos in Greece.
 He was uncapped at the senior level for Spain, despite being a star at La Liga.
 He helped Spain to win the Under-20 World Cup in 1999.

 Agustín Gaínza is one of Atletico Bilboa's greatest players.
 He spent his entire career with Athletic Bilbao, winning 10 major titles between 1940 and 1959.
 When he retired, he was the club's appearance record holder.
-He won 33 caps and was the captain of Spain in the 1950 World Cup Finals in Brazil, where they finished 4th.
+He won 33 caps between 1945 and 1955.
+He was the captain of the Spanish national team in the 1950 World Cup Finals in Brazil, where they finished 4th.

 AM: Julen Guerrero (Spain)

 In 1992, he made his debut with Athletic Bilbao. where he scored 28 goals in his first season.
 He was awarded the New Spanish Player of the Year by El País in 1993, and won the Spanish Footballer of the Year by both Don Balón and El País the following year.
 However, his form dropped after 1997-1998 season.
 In 1993, when still only 19, Guerrero made his debut for Spain.
 He went on to play 41 games and score 13 goals.
 He went to the 1994 and 1998 World Cup Finals, and Euro 1996.